dustinpfister/blog_posts/_posts/threejs-examples-many-object-tweening.md

 ### Check out the DAE file loader

-I this module I have a load method and the load method depeds on one additonal extreal file beyod that of just threejs.
-This addtonal file is the DAE file loader that can be found in the examples folder of the threejs reposaptory on github.
-It might be a good idea to look into this loader in general more if you ahve not done so before hand.
-I tend to like the DAE file format when it comes to loading exterial assets into a threejs project.
-However there are also, may other options, incldiig optiosn that are built into threejs itself, such is the case with the buffer geometry loader.
+I this module I have a load method and the load method depends on one additional external file beyond that of just threejs.
+This additional file is the DAE file loader that can be found in the examples folder of the threejs repository on github.
+It might be a good idea to look into this loader in general more if you have not done so before hand.
+I tend to like the DAE file format when it comes to loading external assets into a threejs project.
+However there are also, may other options, including options that are built into threejs itself, such is the case with the buffer geometry loader.

 ### source code, and other assets are on Github